neutralinojs/neutralinojs.github.io/docs/api/filesystem.md

 #### *string filename*

-remove a created file
+Deletes an existing file.
 #### *function success(data)*

-function that will be fired when connection is successful with Neutralino server. `data` has json content and the structure is shown as below.
+A function that will be fired, when a connection with the Neutralino server is successful.
+The `data` variable is a json object with the structure shown below.

 ```js
 {